Voters approve recreational marijuana in Maryland, Missouri

-Maryland's vote for legalization made the state the 20th to take that step.
-Measures also were on the ballot in Missouri and South Dakota.

-“By voting for legalization, Marylanders have rejected the failed ideas of the past and have chosen to reform their laws to protect civil liberties and promote racial justice,” Erik Altieri, executive director of NORML, one of the nation’s oldest legalization advocacy groups, said in a statement.
+Advocates said the results send a message to lawmakers in Washington about support around the country for legalization.

+“A growing number of voters recognize that cannabis policy reform is in the best interest of public health and safety, criminal justice reform, social equity, and personal freedom,” Toi Hutchinson, president and CEO of the Marijuana Policy Project, said in a statement.
+“State-level legalization victories are what’s necessary to move the needle forward at the federal level."

-The state voting in Tuesday's elections follows moves by President Joe Biden toward decriminalizing marijuana.
+The state voting follows moves by President Joe Biden toward decriminalizing marijuana.
 Biden last month announced he was pardoning thousands of Americans convicted of simple possession of marijuana under federal law.

-Advocates of the marijuana initiatives have said Biden's announcement may give a boost to their efforts.
+Advocates of the marijuana initiatives have said Biden's announcement could give a boost to their efforts.

+Missouri’s measure will legalize recreational marijuana for adults 21 and older and expunge records of past arrests and convictions for nonviolent marijuana offenses, except for selling to minors or driving under the influence.

+“It just shows that this is not a partisan issue,” said John Payne, who led the Missouri campaign to legalize marijuana use.
+“This is something that transcends partisan divides.”

 Heading into the election, recreational marijuana was legal in 19 states, and polls have shown opposition to legalization softening.
 All of the states with recreational marijuana on the ballot, except for Maryland, voted for Donald Trump in the 2020 presidential election.